Red background with darker patterns on the right

 Aligning with global standards: the power of EDGE Certification

 Legislative landscapes inevitably differ, and organizations aiming to foster an inclusive environment need to consider the specific standards and practices within each region.
-Nevertheless, the EDGE Global Standards can support companies in their efforts towards diversity, equity, and inclusion (DE&I) – and do so across varying jurisdictions with significant cultural, legal and societal differences.
+Nevertheless, the EDGE Standards can support companies in their efforts towards diversity, equity, and inclusion (DE&I) – and do so across varying jurisdictions with significant cultural, legal and societal differences.

-The EDGE Global Standards, consisting of EDGE (gender-binary) and EDGEplus (gender and intersectionality), offer a holistic framework against which organizations can measure where they stand in terms of gender and intersectional equity.
+The EDGE Standards, consisting of EDGE (gender-binary) and EDGEplus (gender and intersectionality), offer a holistic framework against which organizations can measure where they stand in terms of gender and intersectional equity.

 • Representation